Facial tissue

-Facial tissue and paper handkerchief refers to a class of soft, absorbent, disposable papers that are suitable for use on the face.
+Facial tissue and paper handkerchief refers to a class of soft, absorbent, disposable papers that are intended for using on the face.
 They are disposable alternatives for cloth handkerchiefs.
-The terms are commonly used to refer to the type of paper tissue, usually sold in boxes, that is designed to facilitate the expulsion of nasal mucus from the nose (nose-blowing) although it may refer to other types of facial tissues such as napkins and wipes.
+These terms are frequently used to describe the category of paper tissue, usually sold in boxes, that is designed to facilitate the expulsion of nasal mucus from the nose (nose-blowing) although it may refer to other types of facial tissues such as napkins and wipes.

-Facial tissues are often referred to simply as "tissues", or (in Canada and the United States) by the generic trademark "Kleenex", which popularized the invention and its use outside of Japan.
+Facial tissues are commonly referred to as "tissues", or (in Canada and the United States) by the generic trademark "Kleenex", which popularized the invention and its usage outside of Japan.

 Manufacture

 Facial tissue and paper handkerchiefs are made from the lowest basis weights tissue paper (14–18 g/m2).
 The surface is often made smoother by light calendering.
 These paper types consist usually of 2–3 plies.
 Because of high quality requirements the base tissue is normally made entirely from pure chemical pulp, but might contain added selected recycled fiber.
 The tissue paper might be treated with softeners, lotions or added perfume to get the right properties or "feeling".
 The finished facial tissues or handkerchiefs are folded and put in pocket-size packages or a box dispenser.

 Facial tissue may contain non-biodegradable additives for strength.